 I know that the deep love and bond I had with her is one of the reasons a loving bond with my daughters came easily.

-There are similarities and huge differences regarding how Mum and I parented but not in attitude and determination to be loving and loyal whenever needed.
-We were both extremely lucky to be with partners we loved (Mum had Dad and I had John).
+There are similarities and vast differences regarding how Mum and I parented but not in attitude and determination to be loving and loyal whenever needed.
+We were both lucky to be with partners we loved (Mum had Dad and I had John).

 Partners who wanted children and were supportive, partners unafraid to share the household chores and unglamorous aspects of parenting and in my case, I know, a partner who cherished me and never stopped showing it.

 John had been married before and so to a certain extent ‘knew the ropes’ regarding parenting so I was lucky.
-Although being present at the birth of both our girls, a totally new experience for him just as having me, a feminist as a partner, also a new experience!
+Although being present at the birth of both our girls, a novel experience for him just as having me, a feminist, as a partner, also a fresh experience!

 In this picture, we are pregnant and ecstatic.